Have you been struggling with any of the following lately?

 Finally, environmental factors can also decrease the production of thyroid hormones slowing down the metabolism as a result.
 Three chemicals known as polychlorinated biphenyls (PCB), perchlorate, and dioxin all disrupt T4 production.
 Both PCBs and dioxin interfere with thyroid hormone function.
 Perchlorate has a similar chemical structure to iodine, so, when forming T3 and T4, iodine has to compete with the perchlorate for use.

 These chemicals exist in objects that we use day to day such as rubber, plastic and batteries.
-The best way to find out if there's build up of toxins in your body is to test the amount of environmental chemical exposure with an at-home lab test.
+The best way to find out if there's build up of toxins in your body is to test the amount of environmental chemical exposure with a simple at-home lab test.

 A sluggish metabolism is never fun and in a world where things don't seem to slow down, keeping up with everything while your body is working against you can seem discouraging.
 It is important to remember that your body and your health are in your hands.
 You have the ability to make these positive changes to your lifestyle and feel your best.